 Government Records Service Director

 The GRS Director is the head of GRS, who oversees and directs the operation of GRS.
-GRS consists of four offices, namely the Public Records Office (PRO), Preservation Service Office (PSO), Record Systems Development Office (RSDO) and Records Management and Administration Office (RMAO).
+GRS consists of five offices, namely the Legislation and Planning Office (LPO), Public Records Office (PRO), Preservation Service Office (PSO), Record Systems Development Office (RSDO) and Records Management and Administration Office (RMAO).

 Public Records Office